Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

-It is easy to forget the blood that was shed for our independence on the 4th of July!
-It literally kicks the summer off with a bang as we celebrate with picnics, parades, and fireworks!
+It is easy to forget the blood that was shed for our independence on the 4th of July.
+The summer starts off with a bang as we celebrate with picnics, parades, and fireworks.
+In all the fun of celebrating, it’s easy to forget how this holiday was started.

 I love the 4th of July!